 - Dark chocolate

-Conclusion: After all that, what did you think?
+You did all the things.
+You threw it back.
+So what did you think?
 Did it taste balanced?
 Mature?
 What’s your personal take on what you just sampled?

 Now try a bite of food and taste the wine again.
 I bet you’ll find some differences this time around.

-Here I am trying to decide what to sample next at Sumac Ridge.
+I learned all these tips from my tasting experience at Sumac Ridge.
 Sumac is one of the pioneers one of the wine business in the Okanagan as they were one of the first estate wineries.
 They also produced the first vintages of sparkling wine in the region.
 Some execs from Veuve Clicquot recently popped in for a tasting.
-Rumor has it they were particularly pleased Steller’s Jay Sparkling Pinnacle ($35) was not available for export.
+Rumour has it they were particularly pleased Steller’s Jay Sparkling Pinnacle ($35) was not available for export.
 We’re keeping all that goodness for ourselves, thank you very much.